Skip to main content

 CMS Guidance: Strategic Approaches to Engaging Managed Care Plans to Maximize Continuity of Coverage as States Resume Normal Eligibility and Enrollment Operations

-Please use the CCO Annual Letter Evaluation Criteria for annual letters, welcome letters, ID cards, nondiscrimination statements, and health risk screenings.
-This criteria combines all required checklists into one document.
+Please use the CCO Welcome Packet and Annual Letter Evaluation Criteria for annual letters, welcome letters, ID cards, and nondiscrimination statements.

 Questions?